 - Defeating an executive’s suit claiming he was entitled to millions of dollars under an executive severance plan.

 Based on other peer surveys, Mike has achieved Martindale-Hubbell’s highest peer review rating (AV), and repeatedly has been named among the Best Lawyers in America, a Leading Lawyer, and an Illinois Super Lawyer.
-Based on extensive interviews of in-house attorneys, BTI Consulting Group named Mike a 2015 Client Service All-Star—one of just 29 Labor and Employment attorneys in the United States to achieve this recognition that year.
 Mike has been elected to The College of Labor and Employment Lawyers, an organization of labor and employment attorneys in practice for more than 20 years who meet “the highest professional qualifications and ethical standards.”